VATSIM-UK/UK-Sector-File/.github/PULL_REQUEST_TEMPLATE.md

 # Summary of changes

-< Please provide a sensible summary of changes for this merge request, ennsuring all changes are explained. >
+< Please provide a sensible summary of changes for this merge request, ensuring all changes are explained. >

 # Screenshots (if necessary)